HeadHunter88/PokeStats/README.md

 # PokeStats

+It was created for iPad, and it supports orientation changes.

 The app is build using the Pokeapi.co to get the Pokemon Information, there are currently 905 Pokemon being loaded into the application.

 It is only using the base Pokemons, not searching for any of the regional specific version.